European leaders 'disappointed' in Trump's withdrawal from Iran deal

 (CNN)For months, leaders from France, Germany and the United Kingdom -- key signatories to the six-nation negotiating group that brokered the 2015 Obama-era Iran deal -- had tried to persuade US President Donald Trump to stay or renegotiate the deal.

-But on Tuesday afternoon, it appeared those efforts were wasted, as Trump announced he would allow sanctions to go forward on Iran, a first step in withdrawing from the Joint Comprehensive Plan of Action, known as the JCPOA.
+But, on Tuesday afternoon, it appeared those efforts were wasted, as Trump announced he would allow sanctions to go forward on Iran, a first step in withdrawing from the Joint Comprehensive Plan of Action, known as the JCPOA.

-In the announcement, Trump called it a "decaying and rotten," deal that was "an embarrassment" to him "as a citizen."
+In the announcement, Trump called it a "decaying and rotten" deal that was "an embarrassment" to him "as a citizen."

 Many global leaders disagree.

-French President Emmanuel Macron first responded to the announcement on Twitter, writing that "France, Germany, and the UK regret the U.S. decision to leave the JCPOA.
-The nuclear non-proliferation regime is at stake,"
+French President Emmanuel Macron first responded to the announcement on Twitter, writing that "France, Germany, and the UK regret the US decision to leave the JCPOA.
+The nuclear non-proliferation regime is at stake."

-Macron, who had spoken with Trump on a call French sources described as "very, very disappointing," earlier in the day, said France was committed to expanding a framework with the aim of keeping the region as stable as possible.
+Macron, who earlier in the day had spoken with Trump on a telephone call French sources described as "very, very disappointing," said France was committed to expanding a framework with the aim of keeping the region as stable as possible.

 "We will work collectively on a broader framework, covering nuclear activity, the post-2025 period, ballistic activity, and stability in the Middle East, notably Syria, Yemen and Iraq," he said.

-German Chancellor Angela Merkel, UK Prime Minister Theresa May and Macron issued a joint statement after a trilateral phone call on Tuesday following the announcement.
+German Chancellor Angela Merkel, UK Prime Minister Theresa May and Macron issued a joint statement after a trilateral phone call following the announcement.

-In the statement, the three nations said they would "remain committed to ensuring the agreement is upheld" and would "ensure this remains the case including through ensuring the continuing economic benefits to the Iranian people that are linked to the agreement."
+The three nations said they would "remain committed to ensuring the agreement is upheld" and would "ensure this remains the case including through ensuring the continuing economic benefits to the Iranian people that are linked to the agreement."

 The statement said the Iran deal had made the world a "safer place" and urged the United States to "avoid taking action which obstructs its full implementation by all other parties to the deal."